FoundationDB/fdb-kubernetes-operator/docs/design/three_datahall.md

 ```

 The processes in the other Kubernetes clusters will join the current `FoundationDBCluster`.
-Once enough processes joined the cluster one of the operator will select 5 Coordinators span across 3 `data_halls`.
+Once enough processes joined the cluster one of the operator will select 9 Coordinators span across 3 `data_halls`.

 ### Coordinator selection

-The coordinator selection must be adjusted to select at most 4 coordinators in the same `data_hall` or `datacenter` depending on the redundancy mode.
+The coordinator selection must be adjusted to select 3 coordinators in the same `data_hall` or `datacenter` depending on the redundancy mode.
 For the `three_data_hall` mode we will select 9 coordinators which should be equally distributed across these 3 data halls.
+We will select 9 coordinators to survive a `data_hall` or `datacenter` failure and an additional zone failure.
-Currently the selection happens in the [cluster_controller](https://github.com/FoundationDB/fdb-kubernetes-operator/blob/master/controllers/cluster_controller.go#L1283-L1292) with a small extension we can support the coordinator selection:
+The selection happens in the [cluster_controller](https://github.com/FoundationDB/fdb-kubernetes-operator/blob/master/controllers/cluster_controller.go#L1283-L1292) with a small extension we can support the coordinator selection:

 ```go
 func getHardLimits(cluster *fdbtypes.FoundationDBCluster) map[string]int {